soof-golan/dockerizing-python/step-4-nontrivial-improvements/README.md

 ### Things that got better

 * Our builds are faster now (thanks to stage separation).
-* We no use poetry in our final image.
+* We don't use poetry in our final image.
     * As a side effect, we no longer use a virtual environment inside our container.
 * Python is now configured to in a way that is more friendly to container runtimes.